Summit One Vanderbilt is a new development in the heart of Midtown Manhattan, New York City.

 The two glass ledges offer a thrilling view of the city and its iconic buildings, like the Empire State Building, the Chrysler Building and the Hudson River.

-The ledges are suspended 1,100 feet above Madison Avenue and offer visitors a 360-degree view of the city.
+The ledges are suspended 1,100 feet (335 meters) above Madison Avenue and offer visitors a 360-degree city view.

 Once visitors step onto Levitation, they are enveloped in the city’s hustle, bustle, and beauty.